trapgate/flacjack/README.md

 Convert all FLAC files in a directory tree to MP3 files

 ## Details
-This program converts all FLAC files in a directory tree into MP# files, which can be output to the same directory tree or a parallel one rooted elsewhere.
+This program converts all FLAC files in a directory tree into MP3 files, which can be output to the same directory tree or a parallel one rooted elsewhere.
 The program will create all directories it needs to in the destination directory tree.
 As a simple example, if you point the program at a directory containing